 Boarding starts at 12:30 p.m., and the last car must arrive by 3 p.m.
 If you have questions, don’t hesitate to contact Amtrak at 1-877-SKIP-I-95.

 Will Your Vehicle Fit On The Auto Train?

 On average, the family car will fit on the train, but here are auto restrictions.
 Every vehicle needs a reservation and checked in to ride.

 Factory-model automobiles, vans, trucks, SUVs, and two-wheel motorcycles can ride on the Auto Train.
-Dual wheel vehicles, gull wings, or scissor doors are prohibited.
-Special cars are allowed with some limitations.
+Dual-wheel vehicles, gull wings, or scissor doors are prohibited.
+Unique cars are allowed with some limitations.

 Each Auto Train allows for a limited number of specialized vehicles.
-Small trailers, limousines, jet-skis, trikes, and choppers may be accepted.
+Amtrak may accept small trailers, limousines, jet skis, trikes, and choppers.
 While Can-Am motorcycles, Rewaco trikes, and Polaris Slingshots are not permitted.
 And there can be an additional fee for special vehicles.

 Roof & Bike Racks

 Does your vehicle include a rack on the roof or at the rear?

 Roof-mounted racks are permitted if they are factory-installed and remain empty during the trip.
 Temporary luggage or bicycle racks attached to the roof are not allowed.
 Roof-mounted ones will count toward your vehicle’s maximum height requirements.